Early Kidney Disease Treatment

 - Have a low glomerular filtration rate (GFR), which is a test used to determine kidney function

-- Are diabetic with small or large amounts of protein in your urine
+- Have diabetes with small or large amounts of protein in your urine

 - Have high blood pressure with low-grade levels of protein in your urine